Roe-dToAid/roed_to_aid_fe/README.md

 3. To run this server, run `npm start` in the terminal and React will start the development server.
 To stop the local server, use command `Control + C`.
 4. Open a browser window and go to http://localhost:3000 to view the website
 5. To run the testing suite, run `npm run cypress` and Cypress will open up.

+Pull down the [Back-End repo](https://github.com/Roe-dToAid/roed_to_aid_be).
+Set up instructions are in that repository's README.
+Do not nest this inside your front-end repository.

 ## Contributors